windht/html-pokemon/README.md

 Just write pure JSON and make maps through tiled maps, and you create your own game!

 # What we have now
-Movements
+-Movements
-Map transitions
+-Map transitions
-Dialogs
+-Dialogs

 # TODO
-Menu
+-Menu
-Save system
+-Save system
-EnemySystem
+-EnemySystem
-PokeMon system
+-PokeMon system
-Battle system
+-Battle system

-To be continued
+# To be continued